 What the saying – it’s always 6 o’clock somewhere (well, maybe that’s an hour off the saying, but it is none-the-less true)?
 With that, I believe that this beauty should be the cocktail du jour pretty much all the time somewhere in the world.
 Sadly, it’s fallen from knowledge in the main, if it ever was in the main.
 I found it, mostly recently, in a little pamphlet called Come for Cocktails.
 Published by The Taylor Wine Company in 1958, I’m guessing at 6 o’clock on a Friday in anticipation of everyone drinking this mix of both sweet and dry vermouth, dry sherry, and a lemon twist.
 It has that swell vermouth heavier and lighter balance, with a knock of sherry nuttiness (I suggest a fine fino if you find it), and a twinkle of citrus.
 The lack of a higher abv base spirit means it’s a nice one if you’ve been (gasp!) dry January-ing as well, and want to ease back into the cocktails at a more measured pace.
 Not a bad idea for anyone if starting at 6, really!

 1 ounce sherry

 Lemon twist, for garnish

 1. Fill a cocktail shaker halfway full with ice cubes.
-Add the orange juice, Punt e Mes, Campari, and simple syrup.
-Shake thoughtfully.
+Add the gin and cranberry sauce, and syrup if using.
+Shake exceptionally well.